ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

    7. Device Spec ID

 Besides the list view, an Administrator can also view the detail of a Device by clinking on a Device Name in the List view.
 This Detail view shows all the details of a Device in all the country configured languages.

+The Device List View Screen is built using a templatized approach.
+Please refer [Section 6.2](#62-view-master-data-for-each-table) below for more details.

 #### 5.3.2 Create Device
 An Admin can create a Device by providing necessary mandatory details.
 A Device needs to be created in both configured Primary and Secondary languages.
 Although the Portal will allow creation of the Device in only primary language but will not allow activation of that Device until data for that Device is not updated for all the languages.